aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/DP500-16-27new.png)

-	>**Note**:The model is now a DirectQuery model.
+	>**Note**: The model is now a DirectQuery model.
 It's now possible to enhance the model by modifying certain table or column properties, or adding calculated columns.
 It's even possible to extend the model with new tables of data that are sourced from other data sources.
 You will add a table to add US population data to the model.

 3. Select **Submit** in the Connect to data popup-window.